EurekaDAO/0-hello-world-ios/README.md

 flow dev-wallet
 ```

-> You can `flow project deploy --update` to deploy a new contract any time.
+> You can use `flow project deploy --update` to deploy a new contract any time.

-📱 Open http://localhost:3000 to see the app
+📱 Open `Hello World.xcodeproj` in Xcode and run the app in the simulator or on your iOS/iPadOS Device.

 ---

-# 👛 Checkpoint 1: Wallets
+## 👛 Checkpoint 1: Wallets

 We'll be using **the local Flow dev wallet**.